 Best Time to Visit

 Langkawi has always been visited by locals and international travelers throughout the year.
 The peak season is between November and February during the long year-end school holidays.
 The dry season from December to April also attracts foreigners to the island to enjoy a warm climate.
-The weather can be hot and humid with temperatures reaching up to 34.
-The island is popular for water activities
+The weather can be hot and humid with temperatures reaching up to 34°C.

 The low season is during the monsoon season, which falls between September and November.
 The rain and occasional thunderstorms usually happen only in the late afternoons and evenings.
 Having said that, there is no better time to watch the waterfalls gushing in full force and this means swimming will be safer and more enjoyable.

-The fastest way to reach the island is by plane to its Langkawi International Airport (LGK).
+The fastest way to reach the island is by plane to its Langkawi International Airport (Airport Code: LGK).
 There are daily domestic flights by Airasia and Malaysia Airlines, which depart from Penang and Kuala Lumpur.
 The journey from Penang just takes 40 minutes and the flight from Kuala Lumpur takes an hour.

 Of course, there are other alternative ways to get there from Kuala Lumpur.
 If you are currently visiting the metropolitan city, there are buses departing from Terminal Bersepadu Selatan, the main bus terminal in Kuala Lumpur and the journey takes at least 5 hours.
 You will first either take KLIA Transit from KL Sentral (KL transportation hub) or get a Grab car from your hotel directly to the bus terminal.
 There are plenty of bus operators traveling to Alor Star, the capital of Kedah.